gabriel-guerra/OPTest/README.md

 # OPTest
 Test framework for IBM OpenPages

-## Installation
+## Local installation
 1. Clone this repository
+2. Create a `.env` file in the folder `/OPTest` following the model in `.env_file_model.txt`
-2. On the cloned main folder `/OPTest`, open a command terminal
+3. Open a command terminal in `/OPTest` location
-3. Run the command `pip install .`
+4. Run the command `pip install .`
-4. You can now execute test cases, similar to examples in folder `/OPTest/test`
+5. You can now execute test cases, similar to examples in folder `/OPTest/test`